reowst/sdk/FAQ.md

 ## Can I use Network Next to accelerate my WebRTC game?

 Not yet.
 We are actively investigating this as an option.
 Please talk to us so we can understand your use case sales@networknext.com

+# What happens if Network Next ever goes down?

+If our SDK cannot talk to our backend platform for any reason, players automatically fall back to the public internet and are _free_.